 The ideal temperature average for your Boston fern plant care ranges from 65°F to 75°F (18°C to 24°C).

 Fertilizing is not necessary for your Boston Fern plant care, as, if you repot your plant every year, the fresh soil will provide for all the nutrients required.
 If you wish to improve and quicken the growth, you can still do so— just make sure to follow the instructions on the fertilizer packaging beforehand.
 Too much fertilizer can seriously damage or even kill a plant.
-An excellent fertilizer that I recommend for a lot of tropical plants is Dyna Gro Foliage Pro.
-It contains all 16 macro and micronutrients that plants need.
+An excellent fertilizer that I recommend for a lot of tropical plants is the Sill fertilizer.
+It contains an excellent N-P-K radio of 9-3-6 that is excellent for all foliage plants.

 As for the best soil for Neprholepis Exaltata, any tropical potting mix can be used.
 However, it needs to be amended with perlite and possibly another ingredient.
 What I usually suggest is one part any potting mix, amended with one part perlite and one part bark.
 By amending the potting mix with additional ingredients we are creating macropores (large pores that contain oxygen) which is very beneficial for the plant, as roots need oxygen to be healthy (roots absorb oxygen and release carbon dioxide).